shnewto/sheas.blog/posts/2017-cobalt-and-now.md

 Some experiecnce with [Hugo](https://gohugo.io/) in the past had been positive, it made a lot of the work seem approachable.
-When it comes to open source solutions for hobby or "side" projects though, I've started to lean toward projects that are a little younger or have at least have a little less spotlight.
+When it comes to open source solutions for hobby or "side" projects though, I've started to lean toward projects that are a little younger or have at least have a little less of the spotlight.
 I'm more often able to find some unpolished corner that gives me an excuse to contribute to it and hopefully, make something cool even better.